 After selecting a camera pair, camera specific settings can be adjusted in the left camera settings and right camera settings area.
 The available settings depend on your camera model.
 Please refer to your camera documentation for details.

-Some of the more advanced settings of your camera might not be available.
+More advanced camera settings are hidden by default and can be displayed by clicking the show advanced settings link.
+Some particular settings of your cameras might not be available.
 In this case please use the software provided by the camera manufacturer to adjust the desired settings and safe the new camera configuration to the cameras' internal memory.

-By pressing the reset camera defaults button you can reset the camera's settings to the default configuration.
-This is usually the configuration that has been written to the camera's internal memory through the manufacturer software.
+By pressing the reset camera defaults button you can reset the cameras' settings to the default configuration.
+This is usually the configuration that has been written to the cameras' internal memory through the manufacturer software.
 If the reset button is pressed, all configuration changes that have not been confirmed through the change button are reverted.